-The Bard IVC filter is known as a temporary or retrievable filter.
-It is supposed to be removed from the body after it’s done its job and the risk of a blood clot in the lungs — or a pulmonary embolism — subsides.
+A Bard IVC filter is a temporary or retrievable filter.
+It’s supposed to be removed from the body once it’s done its work and the risk of a pulmonary embolism (blood clot in the lungs) has subsided.

-However, if the IVC filter is not removed in a timely manner, patients can be subjected to IVC injuries including filter fractures and migrations, blood clots in the body’s lower limbs and perforation of internal organs.
-Such injuries can be the basis of an IVC filter lawsuit filed by a Bard IVC filter lawyer may be based on those injuries.
+When the IVC filter isn’t removed on time, patients can suffer IVC injuries such as filter fractures and migrations, blood clots in the lower extremities, and internal organ perforation.
+An IVC filter lawsuit brought by a Bard IVC filter lawyer may be based on those injuries.

 Who Uses an IVC Filter?

-Patients who use an IVC filter include those with an existing high risk of pulmonary embolism but can’t use blood thinners, or anticoagulants.
-Thus, they need another means to prevent blood clots from reaching the lungs.
+Patients who have an IVC filter have a substantial risk of pulmonary embolism and are unable to use blood thinners or anticoagulants.
+As a result, patients require a new way of preventing blood clots from reaching the lungs.

-One of the worst health conditions which can hit the human body is a blood clot.
-These clots can block the vital flow of blood and are especially dangerous when they move via the bloodstream to vital organs such as the heart, lungs, and brain.
+A blood clot is one of the most dangerous medical conditions that can happen in the body.
+These clots can stop blood flow and are particularly harmful when they travel through the bloodstream to critical organs like the heart, lungs, and brain.

-Blood clots can block blood flow through a vein partially or completely.
-Tiny blood clots that block blood’s flow only partially can lead to mild blood clot symptoms or even none all, but bigger blood clots that block blood’s flow entirely can produce dangerous if not fatal results.
+Blood clots restrict blood flow through a vein.
+Small blood clots that partially restrict blood flow can cause minor blood clot symptoms.
+But bigger blood clots that completely block blood flow can have hazardous, if not fatal, consequences.

-In such cases, the clot or thrombus forms in one or more of the deep veins in the body, which include veins in the legs, although pain or swelling can occur in arms as well.
+The clot or thrombus develops in one or more of the body’s deep veins, which include veins in the legs, but discomfort and swelling can also occur in the arms.